-The engine cut-off switch (ECOS) and engine cut-off switch link (ECOSL) control the engine ignition ON/OFF.
-These safety devices shut the engine off immediately and prevent the boat from becoming a runaway if the operator is accidentally thrown from the seat or away from the helm.
+The engine emergency stop switch controls the engine ignition ON/OFF.
+This safety device shuts the engine off immediately and prevents the boat from becoming a runaway if the operator is accidentally thrown from the seat or away from the helm.

-Whenever the boat's engine is on, physically secure one end of the engine cut-off switch lanyard to the engine cut-off switch and the other to the boat operator.
-Some optional systems use a wireless fob attached to the operator.
+Whenever the boat's engine is on, physically secure one end of the emergency engine stop switch lanyard to the emergency stop switch and the other to the boat operator.
+Some optional systems use a wireless FOB attached to the operator.
 If the operator is thrown from the seat or moves too far from the helm, the lanyard will disconnect from the switch, activating the switch to turn off the engine.

+WARNING

-WARNING Control Hazard: Never remove or modify the engine cut-off switch and/or lanyard.
+Control Hazard: Never remove or modify the engine emergency stop switch and/or lanyard.

 - Always check the switch for proper operation.
 With the engine running, pull the lanyard.
 If the engine does not stop, have the switch repaired before continuing to operate the boat.
-Never operate the boat if the engine cut-off switch does not work. - Attach the engine cut-off switch cord lanyard or fob to a secure place on your clothing, your arm or leg while operating. - Avoid accidentally pulling the cord lanyard during normal operation.
+Never operate the boat if the engine emergency stop switch does not work. - Attach the engine stop switch cord lanyard to a secure place on your clothing, your arm or leg while operating. - Avoid accidentally pulling the cord lanyard during normal operation.
 Loss of engine power means loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
 This could cause people and objects in the boat to be thrown forward. - DO NOT attach the cord lanyard to clothing that could tear loose.
-DO NOT route the cord lanyard where it could become entangled, preventing it from functioning.
+DO NOT route the cord lanvard where it could become entangled. preventing it from functioning.